rafi-p/rafi-p/README.md

 # Hi, I’m Rafi 👋
-## I'm a web developer and UI/UX designer
+## I'm a web developer
-#### I’m an Istanbul based front-end developer and designer, working with companies worldwide for over 10 years.
-I’m experienced in HTML5, JS and CSS3 and modern libraries React, Gatsby and Next.js.
+I’m a Jakarta based front-end developer and designer, currently I'm open for some work opportunity.
+I’m experienced in HTML5, JS and CSS3 and modern libraries React, Vue, and Next.js.

-##### Currently working as design lead & front-end dev on SwayPay, a startup from San Francisco.

-##### ⚛️  I'm also organizing a group for React developers in Istanbul.
-Join us on Kommunity!

-##### See my portfolio: wunnle.dev
+See my portfolio: -
-##### Check out my blog: wunnle.com
-##### 📫  Contact me on twitter or send me an email

 <!--
 **rafi-p/rafi-p** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.